PoojaVarmaMurali/semantic-release-thesis/README.md

 - Keep summaries under 70 characters
 - Use scopes for clarity in multi-language repos
 - Avoid vague messages like `fix: stuff` or `update`

+Javascript:

+All Semantic Release config and dependencies for JavaScript live inside js-service/.